 Our GLOBE Victoria Community Grants programme has donated more than $160,000 to worthy individuals, students, charitable organisations and small businesses while since 2014, this has been funded through our GLOBE Victoria Community Awards where we have celebrated the wonderful work of LGBTIQA+ individuals and programs from across Victoria.

-We feel it is fitting to acknowledge and celebrate those who have made significant contributions to GLOBE Victoria and the LGBTIQ+ communities over the years, some of whom have been recognised with our highest honour – Life Membership.
+We feel it is fitting to acknowledge and celebrate those who have made significant contributions to GLOBE Victoria and the LGBTIQA+ communities over the years, some of whom have been recognised with our highest honour – Life Membership.

 GLOBE Victoria President Andrew Shepherd caught up with founding President and Life Member Tony Dodd to ask about the origins of the organisation: